 - Add the cacao nibs and dark chocolate to the bowl of oats and mix well to combine.

 - In a small saucepan, melt the coconut oil on the stove.
-Stir in the honey and vanilla.
+Stir in the sweetener of choice (maple, agave or honey) and vanilla.

 - Line a small tin about 8inchesx10inches with parchment/baking paper.
 Pour the mixture into the tin and using your hand press it down REALLY well into the tin.
 Pack it in tight!

 - If you don't have a small tin, you can use a big one and line it with parchment.
 Then press the mix into one corner of the tin and form a rectangle or square the best you can.

 - Place in the over to cook for 18-20 minutes or until golden on top.

 - Remove from oven to cool.
 Once cooled completely, cut into squares.
 The bars really need to be completely cooled if you want to cut easily, you can even put in the fridge for an hour to make easier to cut.